 Finally don’t forget the French eat early, especially at lunchtime.
 We have seen people turned away for lunch at 1.30!

 L’Oncle Jules – More of a wine bar than a restaurant but they do serve excellent tapas.
-Only open Thursday, Friday and Saturday evenings and can get very busy.
+Limited opening hours (normally Tuesday, Thursday, Friday and Saturday evenings in summer but check Facebook) and can get very busy.

 L’Es Pratx – This is first and foremost a wedding venue but if they have any ‘free’ evenings during the summer they will usually be open for dinner and they often have some live music.